microsoft/Quantum/Samples/src/SimpleIsing/README.md

 ## Running the Sample ##

-Open the `QsharpLibraries.sln` solution in Visual Studio and set the .csproj file in the manifest as the startup project.
+Open the `QsharpSamples.sln` solution in Visual Studio and set the .csproj file in the manifest as the startup project.
 Press Start in Visual Studio to run the sample.

 ## Manifest ##